 Peg Furnas, Director of Operations

-Living in the Chagrin River Valley within a 30-minute drive into the city is my sweet spot.
-Having a cup of tea in the outbuilding of our 150-year-old Western Reserve farmhouse with my husband, four adult daughters, my Golden Retriever, and friends gives me the time to have uninterrupted one-on-one conversations and the space I need.
+I reside in the Chagrin River Valley within a 30-minute drive into the city.
+Having a cup of tea in the outbuilding of our 150-year-old Western Reserve farmhouse with my husband, four adult daughters, our Golden Retriever, and friends gives me the time to have uninterrupted one-on-one conversations, not great at small talk.

-I have over an acre of land, trees, and perennial gardens which delight me every season.
-(Yes, even in the winter.)
+Our home sits on an acre of land; treed and with perennial gardens which delight me every season.
+(Yes, even in the winter!)
 I am a member of the Garden Club of America Cleveland, where I continue my education and enjoyment of all things green and flowering.
-Within minutes, I can walk, bike, or ride to a Geauga County Park or Cleveland Metroparks Reservation. to wade in the river, walk along sandstone cliffs, or cross-country ski.
-When I’m refreshed and ready for noise, I head towards the city.
+Within minutes, I can walk, bike, or ride to a Geauga County Park or to South Chagrin Reservation or the Polo Fields, part of the Emerald Necklace.
+Here my Golden and I wade in the river, walk along sandstone cliffs, and cross-country ski.
+Refreshed and ready for fun, people, dinner and culture, I head towards the city.

-A visit to University Circle is like traveling abroad to me: the owned and international exhibits at Cleveland Museum of Art, and the music at Cleveland Institute of Music, the Maltz Performing Arts Center, and Severance.
-I am a volunteer docent for Apollo’s Fire Cleveland Baroque Orchestra; Apollo’s along with the Cleveland Orchestra, are two of my must-gos every season.
-Speaking of traveling, I’ve got a growing list of destinations to add to lands I’ve visited: Johannesburg, South Africa; Auckland, New Zealand; Guatemala City; and Stockholm, Sweden.
+A visit to University Circle is like traveling abroad to me: the owned and international exhibits at Cleveland Museum of Art, music at Cleveland Institute of Music, author talks and opera at the Maltz Performing Arts Center, and a night at Severance with the Cleveland Orchestra.
+I am a volunteer docent for Apollo’s Fire,who play in area churches.
+Speaking of traveling, I’ve got a growing list of destinations I’d like to find myself in to add to the lands I’ve visited: Johannesburg, South Africa; Auckland, New Zealand; Guatemala City, Guatemala; and Stockholm, Sweden.

-When I drive along Millionaires’ Row into the city for dinner in AsiaTown, I am reminded of our history of riches and the present-day challenges of creating opportunities for all Clevelanders.
+Driving along Millionaires’ Row to dinner in AsiaTown, I pass the few mansions that remain and also see the present-day challenges of the neighborhoods along Euclid Ave.
 Social justice is a passion of mine, especially as it relates to women and children.
-A graduate of Cleveland Bridge Builders Class of 2018, I learned about specific needs and created a solution for a nonprofit – Family Connections.
-Along with several local heroes like Renee Jones, our class visited members of Congress and Senators in their home offices and on Capitol Hill to advocate for legislation to support women coming out of human trafficking.
+A graduate of Cleveland Bridge Builders Class of 2018, I learned about specific needs in our city and created a solution for a nonprofit – Family Connections.
+I was a member at a three day Cleveland Rising Summit Fall ’19 and am continuing in a small group to figure out how to make neighborhoods safe and equitable for all.
+Along with local hero Renee Jones who advocates for women in Cleveland, my husband and our daughters advocated to our members in Congress and the Senate in their home offices and on Capitol Hill for legislation to support women coming out of human trafficking.

-Recently, I’ve made the downtown Cleveland Public Library Main Branch a destination because of its architecture, collections, and views of the Malls and Lake from the top floor.
-(My preference is a non-fiction book with hard-back binding and paper pages rather than an e-book.)
-Growing up in the western harbor town of Vermilion, as well as my roots in County Mayo, Ireland – which sits alongside the Atlantic – I feel most at home along the water’s edge.
+Growing up in NE Ohio’s western harbor town of Vermilion, as well as my roots in County Mayo, Ireland – which sits alongside the Atlantic – I feel most at home along the water’s edge.